Qizzok/DS-Discord-SL1/ds1.md

 - SL1 NG+6
 - SL1 No Rolling/Blocking/Parrying
+  - Boss kills must be flawless (no damage/stagger taken from enemy attacks)
 - SL1 +0 Weapons/+0 Armor/Normal Upgrade Path/No Bleed/No Toxic/No Poison
   - Dark Hand and Blacksmith Giant Hammer are not allowed for this run
 - SL1 Broken Weapon